Ben Whiteman (footballer): Doncaster Rovers

 Whiteman joined Doncaster Rovers on loan in June 2017 being given a 12 shirt ahead of the new season.

 Whiteman made his Doncaster Rovers debut starting in the opening game of the season in a 0–0 draw against Gillingham.
 He scored his first goal for Doncaster in a 3–2 EFL Cup win at Bradford City on 8 August 2017.
 Since making his debut for the club, he quickly became a first team regular.
 On 7 October 2017, Whiteman, whilst playing for Doncaster Rovers against Southend, scored his first ever senior hat-trick, with all three goals coming within 10 second-half minutes.
 Whiteman's goal against Southend United earned him the Goal of The Season by attendees at the club's end of season awards ceremony.
 He later scored three more goals.
 The Sportsman named Whiteman in League One's Team Of The Half-Season.
 He was recalled by Sheffield United in January 2018.
 Soon after he was signed permanently by Rovers for an undisclosed fee, on a three-and-a-half-year deal.
 For the rest of the season, Whiteman held his first team place as he went on to make 47 appearances, scoring 7 times in all competitions.

 Shortly after he was named as team captain for the season, Doncaster Rovers reportedly turned down a substantial offer from Championship side Hull City just before the transfer window deadline on 8 August 2019.
-The tabled bid was believed to be worth at least £1,000,000.
+The tabled bid was reported to be worth at least £1,000,000.

 He signed a new contract with Doncaster in November 2019, until 2023.

 Preston North End

-On 14 January 2021, Whiteman signed for Championship club Preston North End For £1.6 million, on a three-and-a-half-year deal.
+On 14 January 2021, Whiteman signed for Championship club Preston North End for £1.6 million, on a three-and-a-half-year deal.
 He scored his first goal for the club on 20 April 2021 in a 3–0 win against Derby County.

+Wrexham

+On 5 August 2026, Whiteman signed for Championship club Wrexham on a three-year deal for an undisclosed fee.